 The heated coupling hub should "slip" on the torquemeter shaft without significant resistance.
-That is, coupling installation force shouldn't exceed 10% of the axial load tabulated in ¶ C.3.
+That is, coupling installation force shouldn't exceed 10% of the axial load tabulated in \P C.3.
 Next, allow the assembly to cool to room temperature.
 Then, repeat the process for the second coupling.

 If desired, use forced air to accelerate cooling.
 Air cooling avoids contaminating the torquemeter with anti-seizing compound.
 If cooling is speeded with water dampened rags, orient the torquemeter to prevent entry of water mixed with anti-seizing compound.
+Otherwise, internal damage can occur.